Rates were higher for three-year loans and marginally lower for five-year loans during the week ending July 5, 2026:

 What are personal loans most commonly used for?

-The most common use for a personal loan is debt consolidation, according to Credible marketplace data.
-Debt consolidation, including credit card refinancing, accounted for over $87 million of disbursed loans in March — more than 65% of people approved for a loan via the Credible marketplace used it for either debt consolidation or credit card refinancing.
-The average disbursed loan amounts for debt consolidation and credit card refinancing were $23,615 and $22,167, respectively.
+The most common use of a personal loan is debt consolidation, according to data from the Credible marketplace.
+Debt consolidation, including credit card refinancing, accounted for over $111.6 million of disbursed loan funds in June — more than 68% of people approved for a loan via the Credible marketplace used it for either debt consolidation or credit card refinancing.
+The average disbursed loan amounts for debt consolidation and credit card refinancing were $23,266 and $22,121, respectively.

 Personal loan interest rates by loan purpose

 What you use a personal loan for also affects the interest rate.
-For instance, loans used to pay off existing debt or credit cards tend to have lower rates than loans for major purchases — these loans are generally less risky to lenders since you're not adding to your debt.
+For instance, loans used to pay off existing debt or credit cards tend to have lower rates than loans for major purchases — these loans may be less risky to lenders since you're not adding to your debt.

 See how average interest rates across a range of top loan purposes vary.
-Data is sourced from the Credible personal loan marketplace and based on closed loans data from April 2025 through March 2026.
+Data is sourced from the Credible personal loan marketplace from July 2025 through June 2026.

 Where are personal loan interest rates headed?